-Using the data in Table 3, plot a colored line for temperature on the graph below, and a separate differently-colored line for density on the same graph.
-Answer the following questions using the graph and your text for reference.
+Using the data in Table 3, construct a graph showing both temperature and density of sea water.
+Use Figure 3, on the next page, and plot a colored line for temperature, and a separate differently-colored line for density on the same graph.
+Answer the questions on page 3.12 using the graph and your textbook for reference.